 In a country with a tropical climate like Thailand, when the relative humidity reaches or exceeds 80% and there is no wind, keep in mind that a feeling of muggy may occur, with difficulty in perspiring and, therefore, in lowering the body temperature by this natural means.

 The apparent temperature or thermal sensation will be higher than that indicated by the thermometers.

 Children, the elderly and those who suffer from certain pathologies should take special care.
 Visits and excursions outdoors will be more uncomfortable.
 You have to hydrate well and take spare clothes.

-If you are interested in knowing the data precisely, on this website planetcalc there is an apparent temperature calculator.
+If you are interested in knowing the data accurately, on this website planetcalc there is an apparent temperature calculator.
 To do this, enter the temperature (Celsius degrees), the wind (meters per second) and the relative humidity of the day that interests you.

 Why it happens